gravitational/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 # This is used to enable Teleport Application Access
 export TF_VAR_add_wildcard_route53_record="true"

-# Enable adding MongoDB listeners in Teleport proxy, load balancer ports and security groups
+# Enable adding MongoDB listeners in Teleport proxy, load balancer ports, and security groups
 export TF_VAR_enable_mongodb_listener="true"

-# Enable adding MySQL listeners in Teleport proxy, load balancer ports and security groups
+# Enable adding MySQL listeners in Teleport proxy, load balancer ports, and security groups
 export TF_VAR_enable_mysql_listener="true"

-# Enable adding Postgres listeners in Teleport proxy, load balancer ports and security groups
+# Enable adding Postgres listeners in Teleport proxy, load balancer ports, and security groups
 export TF_VAR_enable_postgres_listener="true"

 # (optional) If using ACM, set an additional DNS alias which will be added pointing to the NLB.
 This can